KNowledgeOnWebScale/solid-web-monetization/.docs/docs/accountant/technical.md

 ### Services

-Services are singleton instances that are dependency injected into the components that list them as argument of their constructors.
+Services are singleton instances that are dependency injected into the components that list them as arguments of their constructor.

 #### SolidService